 - Especially skinny or broad horizontal sections

-As I’m sure you noticed, there is overlap between these three categories of modern design.
+As I’m sure you noticed, there is an overlap between these three categories of modern garage door design.
 Within the modern tradition, they all value simplicity and functionality without sacrificing beauty.
 But they also each have quirks that make them unique.
 This range of variability allows you to customize your new garage doors in whatever modern design suits your home.
-Whether your home has a strict modern architecture or a more rustic ease, we can help you create a beautiful garage door to complement it.
+Whether your home has a strict modern architecture or more rustic ease, we can help you create a beautiful modern garage door to compliment it.